tanmaydarmorha/vanshaavali/README.md

 ---

-# Family Tree Graph Database with Neo4j
+# Vanshaavali Graph Database with Neo4j

-This project sets up a graph database using Neo4j to represent a family tree.
+This project sets up a graph database using Neo4j to represent a vanshaavali.
 It allows for easy exploration and analysis of complex family relationships using a graph structure.
 This approach leverages Neo4j's graph capabilities, making it efficient to query relationships, such as ancestry and familial connections across generations.

 ## Technologies Used

 - **Neo4j**: A leading graph database designed for connected data, which provides optimal storage and querying capabilities for graph structures.
 - **Docker**: Simplifies setting up Neo4j in a containerized environment, ensuring consistency across different development environments.
-- **APOC Library**: A powerful plugin for Neo4j that adds advanced graph algorithms, data import/export tools, and utilities.
+- **APOC Library**: A powerful plugin for Neo4j that adds advanced graph algorithms, data import/export tools, and utilities.database more accessible.
-- **JavaScript Graph Visualization Library** (planned): For rendering family tree data in a user-friendly UI, making the complex relationships in the database more accessible.

 ## Project Structure